sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

     <figcaption>Figure 1.
 Alibaba issue Underlay routes flap affecting Overlay SRv6 routes <figcaption>
 </figure>

 -  We aim to achieve fast convergence in the event of a hardware forwarding failure related to a remote BGP PE becoming unreachable.
 Convergence in the slow path forwarding mode is not a priority.
-This is the main benefit for BGP PIC which would be addressed mainly in this HLD.
+This is the main benefit for BGP PIC which would be addressed in this HLD.

 ### BGP PIC at high level
 <figure align=center>